21robin12/wcfpad/README.md

 ### Installation

-Download the .exe installer from the [releases page](https://github.com/21robin12/wcfpad/releases)
+Download and run the .exe installer from the [releases page](https://github.com/21robin12/wcfpad/releases)

+> You might receive a warning stating `Windows Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk.` - if so, select `More info` followed by `Run anyway`

 ### Features